MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-scale.md

 ## Scale a cluster

-For AKS Engine versions 0.73.0 and below: **The `aks-engine scale` command** can increase or decrease the number of nodes in an existing agent pool in an `aks-engine` Kubernetes cluster.
+For AKS Engine versions 0.73.0 and below: the `aks-engine scale` command can increase or decrease the number of nodes in an existing agent pool in an `aks-engine` Kubernetes cluster.

 For AKS Engine versions 0.75.3 and above: **The `aks-engine-azurestack scale` command** can increase or decrease the number of nodes in an existing agent pool in an `aks-engine` Kubernetes cluster.